oitzujoey/duck-lisp/README.md

 ## Features

-* Separate compiler and VM
-* Lexical scoping
+* Lexical scope
+* Simple macros
+* UTF-8 compatible
 * User created keywords
 * C FFI
-* Low memory VM
+* Separate compiler and VM
-* UTF-8 compatible
 * Tested on x64 (Linux) and ARM (Linux)
 * A simplified VM has been used on an ATmega328P.